App version: 0.1.0

 Pay With Credit Card

-Check to see if your attorney will accept credit cards.
+Check to see if your attorney will accept credit cards as a form of payment.
 Over the decades, there have been debates within the legal industry about whether attorneys should accept them as a form of payment.
 Since they typically can, it can’t hurt to ask yours if they accept credit card payments.
-(If you don’t pay the credit card balance off in full each month, this will, in effect, add interest to the legal fee payments you’re making.)
+Keep in mind that if you don’t pay the credit card balance off in full each month, this will add interest to the legal fee payments you’re making.Recommended: How to Choose the Right Credit Card

 Home Equity Loan

-If you don’t want to take out personal loans to pay for attorney fees and you either have or would qualify for a home equity loan, you could use available funds on your credit line for your legal expenses.
+If you don’t want to take out a personal loan to pay for attorney fees, you could consider a home equity loan.
 Interest rates are usually lower than a personal loan or credit card.
 Plus, if you’ve already got the line of credit established, you’ll quickly be able to access funds without going through an application process.

 On Contingency